swayamterode/react/4.Talk is Cheap Show Me The Code/Assignment/Assignment.md

-# Chapter 4: Talk is cheap show me the code
+# Chapter 4: Talk is cheap to show me the code

 ## Theory

 ### Q1: Is JSX mandatory for REACT?

 - No `JSX` is not mandatory for REACT!
 The same which can be done by JSX can also be done with plain JavaScript.
-We can use React.CreateElement() instead of `JSX` but we prefer to use JSX beacause of it enchances readibility and reduces code complexity.
+We can use React.CreateElement() instead of `JSX` but we prefer to use JSX because it enhances readability and reduces code complexity.

 ---